Cognitive impairment Patient friendly summary

-Cognitive dysfunction is defined as unusually poor mental function.
-This causes confusion, forgetfulness and difficulty concentrating.
+Cognitive dysfunction (or brain fog) is defined as unusually poor mental function.
+This causes confusion, forgetfulness, and difficulty concentrating.

 Risk factors for cognitive impairment include: